Critical Raw Materials

 The EPMF Key messages

-Tangible actions and speed of implementation for CRM Act
+Tangible actions and speed for implementation of the CRMA

-The reference to consistency with other EU policies
+Reference to consistency with other EU policies, and especially the REACH revision

-For more detailed information, please see the EPMF’s Position Paper on CRM Act here.
+For more detailed information, please see the EPMF’s Position Paper on CRMA here.

 Useful to know: